vitejs/vite/docs/config/index.md

   Set to `true` to exit if port is already in use, instead of automatically try the next available port.

+### server.listenPublic

+- **Type:** `boolean`
+- **Default:** `false`

+  If you set this to true, the server will listen not only on 127.0.0.1 (localhost), but accept connections from your machine's public IP address.
+This means other machines on the same network (or potentially the rest of the internet) may be able to access your dev server.

+  This option can be practical for showcasing your work across devices, but has security implications, so it is turned off by default.
+Make sure you understand the potential risks before you choose to turn it on!

 ### server.https

 - **Type:** `boolean | https.ServerOptions`